Chart Color Schemes

 The level of general health in South Morang is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-South Morang shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
-However, rates are higher among older, at-risk cohorts.
+South Morang has better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages.

 Frequently Asked Questions - Health